Thomas Solomon (magician): Biography

+Works

 By 2013, Solomon had escaped from more than 5500 pairs of handcuffs of all different types from all times in history.
-He has performed numerous underwater releases from restraints in the Hudson and East Rivers, Boston Harbor, Potomac River, Mississippi, and numerous others.
+He has performed underwater releases from restraints in the Hudson and East Rivers, Boston Harbor, Potomac River, Mississippi, and numerous others.

 He won the coveted "World's Greatest Escape Artist" award from the Academy of Magical Arts and Sciences.
-He performed his award-winning handcuff escape act, escaping the restraints of the Los Angeles Police Department on the televised World Magic Awards in 2000.
+He performed his handcuff escape act, escaping the restraints of the Los Angeles Police Department on the televised World Magic Awards in 2000.

 He has accomplished hundreds of straitjacket releases, most notably an escape from the all-leather straitjacket specifically created to thwart him by Menkes Leather Works.
 He escaped a tightly bound straitjacket in the pouring rain hanging upside down from a tower crane 150 feet above the street in Portland, Oregon in 2006.

-He has performed his award-winning handcuff act (2000 World Magic Awards, PAX Television) at The Roxy, The Magic Castle, Bally's and many others.
 He has performed aboard ships for Royal Caribbean Cruise Line traveling throughout Bermuda and the Caribbean.

+He has also performed at Hollywood's Magic Castle, Bally's, Mohegan Sun, MK and many others.
+His other performances include escapes from wooden crates nailed closed, antique pillories, asylum restraints, canvas bags and rope ties.

 In 1988 he entertained President Ronald Reagan at the White House where he escaped the handcuffs of the Uniformed Secret Service.

 He performed again in 1989 for President George Bush and Vice-President Dan Quayle at the White House.
 He has performed escapes and magic for major trade show clients, Ford Motor Company, State Farm Insurance, Procter & Gamble, Absolut Vodka, 'Winston/Salem Cigarettes, Compaq Computers, Deutsche Bank, Birdseye Frozen Foods, Black and Decker among others.
-He starred in the Off-Broadway show, theatre of the Macabre which played three years and more than 1700 performances in Manhattan's Greenwich Village.
+He starred in the Off-Broadway show, Theatre of the Macabre which played three years and more than 1700 performances in Manhattan's Greenwich Village.

-Recently, Solomon thrilled spectators with an underwater handcuff performance at the New York Aquarium in which members of the New York Police Department locked him in four pairs of handcuffs.
+Recently, Solomon performed an underwater handcuff escape at the New York Aquarium in which members of the New York Police Department locked him in four pairs of handcuffs.
 In forty degree frigid water, he escaped in less than three minutes thrilling onlookers.
-His escape, itself a promotion to help bring attention to the Aquarium's 100 million dollar rehabilitation was widely covered by the media.

 In 2011, the Society of American Magicians selected Thomas Solomon to star in the storied "Salute To Magic" which has seen some of magic's greatest names as performers.
-Solomon combined award-winning escapes and magic into a highly theatrical two-hour show that was reminiscent of a Broadway production.
-The show was performed at El Teatro—El Museo Del Barrio Theatre, New York City's landmark theatre on Manhattan's Upper West Side.